Sale Water Park: Recreation

 Trafford Water Sports Centre is situated on the edge of the lake.
 It was opened in 1988 and is operated on behalf of Trafford Council originally by Deckers, a private company but since has been taken over by Peak Education.
 The centre provides facilities and training in windsurfing, dinghy sailing and kayaking as well as offering two restaurants.
 The Sale Water Ski Club is also based at the lake.

-The lake is popular with local anglers, containing a wide variety of fresh water fish, such as carp, perch, roach, eel and catfish.
+The lake is popular with local anglers, containing a wide variety of fresh water fish, such as carp, pike, perch, roach, eel and catfish.
 Part of the lake has been reserved for the exclusive use of wildlife.

 On 7 November 2013, Trafford Council announced that the water sports centre would close on 31 December 2013, and that the contract for maintenance would also end.
 The water sport centre has since re-opened for business and now offers an even wider range of water sports/ activities and can be booked via Peak Pursuits.

-Since October 2017, Sale Water Park hosts a free, weekly 5 km parkrun event, run along the banks of the River Mersey and partially around the artificial lake.